Yeshey/nixpkgs2flatpak/README.md

 - [ ] Currently, `nix-index` only sees what is in the official binary cache (Hydra).
 Since unfree packages are not cached, they aren't automatically discovered.
 - [ ] Test packages, and don't expose them if they don't even launch.
 - [ ] Move away from `--no-gpg-verify`.
+- [ ] The first flatpak bundles being built should be the ones defined manually in this repo.
 ---

 Shoutout to [neobrain](https://github.com/neobrain) and their [**nix2flatpak**](https://github.com/neobrain/nix2flatpak) converter that inspired this project.